ehippy/blog/_posts/2025-06-30-ZeroCarbonBlog.md

     alt="Carbon Neutral!" />

 My blog is about as simple as it gets: a static site hosted on [Amazon S3](https://aws.amazon.com/s3/), and served through [CloudFront](https://aws.amazon.com/cloudfront/); it costs in the neighborhood of 50 cents/mo to host.
-There's no server-side logic, no dynamic rendering, and, as you may surmize, very little traffic.
+There's no server-side logic, no dynamic rendering, and, as you may surmise, very little traffic.

 ### Make that dial jump
 Ok, zero.
 Is that what it tells everybody?
 A little birdie took a peek at the same dashboard for an app I used to have a hand in running a high-traffic, dynamic application with real-time APIs, queues, background workers, and a persistent database footprint.
 AWS reports its emissions at about **0.2 MTCO₂e/month (market-based)**, or **4.0 MTCO₂e/month (location-based)**.
 Ok, why's that so different?
 The first number: Market-Based, accounts for carbon offsets, the second number is the estimated raw carbon production in the locations you're running workloads.